hoidn/BMAD-METHOD/architecture.md

         // - Sets the specified environment variables.
         // - Captures stdout and stderr streams.
         // - Masks any values from `secrets_to_mask` in the real-time logged output.
-        // - Enforces the specified timeout.
+        // - Enforces the specified timeout; on timeout, terminates the process and returns exit_code 124 (retryable).
-        // @raises_error(condition="TimeoutExpired", description="Raised if the command exceeds its execution time limit.")
         CommandResult run_command(list<string> command, dict<string, string> env, list<string> secrets_to_mask, int timeout_sec);
     }
 }